 I. INTRODUCTION 2

 II.
 RIGHTS AND RESPONSIBILITIES 2

 III.
-RECORDS 3
+RECORDS 4

-IV.
-AUTHORIZATION FOR ELECTRONIC NETWORK ACCESS 4
+IV.AUTHORIZATION FOR ELECTRONIC NETWORK ACCESS 5

-V. HEALTH SERVICES 7
+V. HEALTH SERVICES 8

 VI.
-ATTENDANCE .12
+ATTENDANCE 13

 VII.
-BULLYING AND CYBER-BULLYING 14
+BULLYING, INTIMIDATION, HARASSMENT, & MICROAGGRESSIONS 14

 VIII.
-STUDENT DISCIPLINE (CONDUCT/INTERVENTIONS/CONSEQUENCES 16
+STUDENT CONDUCT(INTERVENTIONS, RESTORATIVE PRACTICES, AND DISCIPLINARY CONSEQUENCES) 17

 IX.
+TITLE IX.
+24

-RELATED DISCIPLINARY ISSUES 23
+X. RELATED DISCIPLINARY ISSUES 25

-X. STUDENT SUSPENSION GUIDELINES 24

 XI.
-STUDENT EXPULSION GUIDELINES 25
+STUDENT SUSPENSION GUIDELINES 26

 XII.
+STUDENT EXPULSION GUIDELINES 27

-CODE OF CONDUCT: ATHLETIC & EXTRACURRICULAR ACTIVITIES 26
+XIII.
+CODE OF CONDUCT: ATHLETIC & EXTRACURRICULAR ACTIVITIES 28

 The Student Rights and Responsibilities Code is not intended to create contractual or other rights between the student and the district, but merely to serve as a guide.
-The contents of this code may be amended at any time during the year without notice.
-Copies of School Board policies are available on the district website.
+The contents of this Code may be amended at any time during the year without notice, and with the most current versions of the Code, as well as all School Board policies, are available to the community on the District website at www.sd308.org.